zhiyiYo/SSD/README.md

         │   └───Main
         └───JPEGImages
         ```
    2. Put your `test.txt` and `train.txt` in the `Main` folder.
-These txt files must contain the names of the corresponding **JPG** format pictures.
+These txt files must contain the names of the corresponding **jpg** format pictures.
 These names do not need a suffix.
    3. Modify the `classes` property of `VOCDataset` in `net/dataset.py` to include all the classes in your dataset.
    4. Change the `root` and `image_set` of `VOCDataset` in `train.py` and start training.